LesFerch/RightClickTools/README.md

 If you're running Windows 11 and have [Custom Context Menu](https://apps.microsoft.com/detail/9pc7bzz28g0x?hl=en-US&gl=US) installed, Right-click Tools adds its entries to the menu, by creating the necessary JSON files in Custom Context Menu's data folder.
 The main menu entry is labelled **Open with** by default.
 You can change that label to whatever you like in the app settings for **Custom Context Menu**.

+## Language Selection

+By default, **Install** will create the context menu items in the current system language if that language is found in the **Language.ini** file.
+Otherwise, it will default to English.
+To force the context menu items to be created in a specific language, edit the **RightClickTools.ini** file and uncomment (remove the semicolon) and change the **Lang=en** entry to the two letter code of the desired language found in the **Language.ini*** file.
+Then, just double-click **RightClickTools.exe** and click **Install** to update the context menu entries to the new language.

 ## How to Use

 Right-click a folder, the background of an open folder, or a drive to get to the **Right-click Tools** context menu, as shown at the beginning of this document.